Dolphins halt Allen, survive 'butt punt' to beat Bills

 Bills offensive coordinator Ken Dorsey slammed his headset and began throwing paper and notebooks in the coaches’ box when time ran out.

-“It was only fourteen or twelve seconds,” said Dolphins linebacker Melvin Ingram, who had a fumble recovery in the first half.
-“You run around, throw the ball.
-He runs all the way around, that clock is going to down.”

-“When you look at the difference in the game, I think we had almost 500 yards to their 212 or 221 roughly.
-You should win those games,” Bills coach Sean McDermott said.
-“We just didn’t take care of the ball enough and come away with some take-aways.”

-On a day in which Allen completed a career-high 42 passes and finished with 400 yards, the Bills finished with their lowest point total since a Week 13 last season.
-Allen also completed his first 11 passes for the first time in his career.
-He had touchdown passes to running back Devin Singletary and McKenzie and a fumble in the first half that led to a Dolphins touchdown.
+Allen was 42 of 63 and passed for 400 yards after completing his first 11 passes for the first time in his career.
+He had touchdown passes to running back Devin Singletary and receiver Isaiah McKenzie.

 The Bills were without several defensive starters, including starting safety Micah Hyde, who on Saturday went on injured reserve with a neck injury, and cornerback Dane Jackson, who suffered a neck injury against the Titans last week.
 The Dolphins’ 21 points was the most Buffalo has allowed all season.

-“We used about everybody we could on the sideline there,” McDermott said.
+Tagovailoa completed 13 of 18 passes for 186 yards, one touchdown and no turnovers.

+The Bills scored on their opening drive for the eighth straight game.
+It was a two-yard touchdown throw from Allen to Singletary, set up by 28- and 19-yard catch and runs by Diggs and Singletary earlier in the drive.

-In the fourth quarter, Miami’s Jaylen Waddle caught a 32-yard pass along the right sideline, then added a 45-yard reception on third-and-22 to set up Edmonds’ eventual touchdown run.
+In the fourth quarter, Miami’s Jaylen Waddle caught a 32-yard pass along the right sideline, then added a 45-yard reception on third-and-22 to set up Chase Edmonds’ eventual 2-yard touchdown run.

 TOO HOT TO HANDLE